device-farm/buildroot/README.md

-To speedup the process, USB boot may be disabled by adding the following to the top of board's boot.cmd:
+To speedup the process, USB boot may be disabled in u-boot interactive mode:
 ```
-setenv bootdelay 1
+setenv bootdelay 0
 setenv boot_targets mmc0
 setenv preboot
+saveenv
+reset
 ```

 ## TODO
-- fscheck on start
-  - if not mounted /data, create partition, mount
-- set docker root dir by --data-root

-- uboot disable USB

-- out of tree?